 NRL 2025 Premiership Winner Betting Preview – Odds, Tips & Predictions

 The Panthers made history last season by becoming the first team since 1966 to win four consecutive Premierships or more, knocking off the Storm in a low-scoring Grand Final.
-They will once again be one of the teams – if not the team – to beat this season, but after losing a couple of key players in the off-season they will enter the year as the second favourite behind the Storm.
-Of course, it is far from a two-horse race, and below we take a look at all of the favourites in the NRL betting to win this year’s NRL Grand Final.
+But while those two entered 2025 as the standout favourites in the Premiership race, a sluggish start for the reigning Premiers has seen them slip a little.
+Elsewhere, teams like the Bulldogs and Sharks are trying to put their hat in the ring, but it’s the Storm, Broncos and Panthers who remain relatively comfortably at the top.
+Below, we take a look at all of the favourites in the NRL betting to win this year’s NRL Grand Final.

 NRL 2025 Premiership Favourites